Hometown: Philadelphia, Pennsylvania

 What do you want patrons of the Symphony to know about you?

-That luckily I don’t have to move the timpani.
+Luckily I don’t have to move the timpani.
 It takes about three grown men or women to lift one drum and the smallest drum is just as heavy as the largest.
-My drums are made in Holland, where they just returned from being overhauled.
+My drums are made in Holland.
 My sticks are made in Germany and need to be recovered every few seasons.
 They’re at their best when they begin to look like the hair on troll dolls.

 Do you have any pre-concert rituals or routines?